blockdeep/libro/src/high/Avoid_Redundant_Storage_Access_in_Mutations.md

 ## Description

-Improper usage of `try_mutate` leads to redundant storage operations, which can negatively impact performance.
-Using both `try_mutate` and `insert` in the same closure causes unnecessary overhead by performing multiple accesses to storage.
+In Substrate runtime development, improper usage of `try_mutate` can lead to redundant storage operations, negatively impacting performance and increasing the overall weight of the extrinsic.
+Using both `try_mutate` and `insert` in the same closure causes unnecessary overhead by performing multiple storage accesses, which is particularly costly in terms of computation and I/O in a blockchain environment.

 ## What should be avoided

-Using `try_mutate` followed by `insert` in a nested closure causes redundant writes:
+Using `try_mutate` followed by `insert` in a nested closure results in redundant writes:

 ```rust
 #[pallet::storage]